JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 So after one lap, I've got important information that what kind of background I turned steering

-After one lap, there are almost 24,000 images (including left & right images)  and its steering angle informations
+After one lap, there are almost 24,000 images (including left & right images) with its steering angle informations

-I used KERAS deep learning framework to my model learn
+I used KERAS deep learning framework to make my model learn

 After trying various deeplearning models and methods, finally my car drove so well, even not get out of center line